 Test scores expire after 10 years if developmental coursework has not started.

 Students may waive the placement testing requirements under the following conditions:

 - Documentation of acceptable SAT or ACT scores.
 To be enrolled directly into first level curriculum English or math course, students would need to have a score of 500 on the applicable (Writing or Critical Reading, and/or Math) if taken before March 2016; a score of 480 on the Evidence Based Reading and Writing and a score of 530 on the Math portion of the SAT if taken after March 2016, or a minimum of 18 on ACT English or 22 on ACT Reading, or a minimum of 22 on ACT Mathematics.
 SAT and ACT examinations must have been taken within the last five years.

-- Results of NC DAP or NROC placement tests taken at another North Carolina Community College System institution, which have been taken within the preceding 10 years and meet Blue Ridge Community College scores, or equivalent, will also waive placement testing.
+- Results of NC DAP or NROC placement tests taken at another North Carolina Community College System institution, meet Blue Ridge Community College scores, or equivalent, will also waive placement testing.

 - Transfer credit (grade C or better) received from a regionally accredited institution for first-level curriculum English or Math courses will be accepted in lieu of placement testing.
 Developmental-level courses may be considered for transfer credit if taken at a North Carolina Community College.
 The student must submit an official transcript to receive transfer credit and to officially waive the need for placement testing.
 A maximum of 75% of the Total Semester.
 Credit Hours in any program can be accepted in transfer.